2026 Level 3 Fitness Standards: Martial Excellence

 Points of Performance

 Please use caution.
-Olympic lifts are technical, and it is imperative that you use good form for the lift to prevent injury.
+Olympic lifts are technical, and it is imperative that you use good technique for the lift to prevent injury.
 If you have never done a power clean before, then I suggest taking the time to learn it from a coach and practice with light weight until you’re ready to progress.

 Points of Performance